Should I Talk About My Mystical Experience

 WHAT SHOULD YOU DO AFTER A MYSTICAL EXPERIENCE

-What we really want to do is integrate our understanding of this mystical state into our everyday life.
 So, whatever will help you do that, go for it.
 And on the subject of whether to share your experience, try journaling and contemplating on this, and you might find the answer you’re looking for.

 WHAT YOU SHOULD NOT DO AFTER A MYSTICAL EXPERIENCE